 Warm season vegetables that are most optimal for growing in desert climates may include:

-The variety and time of year when vegetables that grow in the desert are sowed will dictate the type of garden formation most is most desirable.
+The variety and time of year when vegetables that grow in the desert are sowed will dictate the type of garden formation that is most desirable.
 Hill planting, broadcasting seeds, inter-planting, or relay sowing in two week intervals are all viable options for the desert gardener.

 The previous information and a definitive amount of human muscle power to crack the harsh desert landscape will lead the gardener down a successful and fruitful path to growing plants and flowers in desert climates.